ChrisDeFreitas/guitarjoe/README.md

 ## Updates

 20210908:
 This update allows note buttons to be highlighted by clicking on a note in the infoPnl.
+Once a note is selected within the infoPnl, it will remain selected until clicked again or the reset button is clicked.
 To save space, when the queryPnl is collapsed, fret numbers will be replaced by green bars over the 5,7,9 and 12 frets.
 The click to disable fret functionality will remain active when collapsed.